Research & Innovation

 Fulgur launches new anthology 'Visions of Enchantment' at Tavistock Place, co-edited by the university's Head of Academic Research, Judith Noble.

-Our aim is to cultivate a research environment that reflects and supports the educational character of the university by fostering close links between research and pedagogy, and between research and professional practice.
+Arts University Plymouth cultivates a research, innovation and knowledge exchange environment that reflects and supports the educational character of the university by fostering close links between research, innovation and pedagogy, professional practice, partnerships and knowledge diffusion.

-At the centre of this tripartite figure is a progressive vision of ‘thinking through making’ that radiates through all our communities of practice: as artists, makers, designers and creative media producers.
+Arts University Plymouth drives the progressive vision of ‘thinking through making’ that radiates through all our communities of practice: as artists, makers, designers and creative media producers.
 For us, it denotes the fundamental importance of the practitioner’s relationship to, and understanding of, materials, media, tools and processes relating to their area of practice-based enquiry.

 Accordingly, our philosophy for research focuses upon creative making and its contexts (studio, workshop, gallery, digital realm and beyond) as fertile sites of scholarship, knowledge generation and exchange, that also promote efforts to build resilient communities of practice.